Gizmo Watch 3 Review: Is Verizon's Kids Smartwatch Worth It in 2026?

 Rating: 8.5 / 10

 The TickTalk 5 is the most complete kids smartwatch you can buy for under $160.
-After ten weeks of daily use, it delivered on every promise that matters: video calling that actually works, GPS tracking that is meaningfully more accurate than its predecessor, battery life that genuinely lasts two days, and a music streaming feature that my kid uses every single day.
+After ten weeks of daily use, it delivered on every promise that matters: video calling that actually works, GPS tracking that is meaningfully more accurate than its predecessor, battery life that genuinely lasts two days, and a music streaming feature that our test kid uses every single day.

 Compared to the TickTalk 4, the upgrade is clear-cut.
 Better battery, better GPS, a larger display, iHeartRadio, antenna-in-strap design for improved signal, and a $20 lower price tag.
 If you are choosing between the TickTalk 4 and TickTalk 5 today, buy the TickTalk 5 without hesitation.
+For a detailed side-by-side of every spec and feature, see our TickTalk 4 vs TickTalk 5 comparison.

 Check the current price on Amazon

-Yes, and the decision is straightforward.
-The TickTalk 5 costs $20 less ($159.99 vs $179.99), delivers roughly double the battery life (48 hours vs 1 to 1.5 days), includes AI SmartPin GPS for better location accuracy, adds free iHeartRadio music streaming, and has an improved antenna design for more reliable cellular connectivity.
+The TickTalk 5 also has an improved antenna design for more reliable cellular connectivity.
 If your TickTalk 4 is still working fine you do not need to rush, but if you are buying new or replacing a worn-out TickTalk 4, the TickTalk 5 is the clear choice.

-No. The TickTalk 5 is rated IP67, which means it can handle splashes, rain, hand washing, and brief accidental submersion (up to 1 meter for 30 minutes).
-It is not designed for swimming, showering, or extended water exposure.
+The IP67 rating means it can handle splashes, rain, hand washing, and brief accidental submersion (up to 1 meter for 30 minutes), but it is not designed for swimming.
 If your child swims regularly, the Garmin Bounce with its 5 ATM rating is the right choice.
 For more options, see our best waterproof smartwatches for kids guide.

-The TickTalk 5's AI SmartPin GPS is a meaningful improvement over the TickTalk 4, delivering roughly 10% better accuracy.
+The SmartPin GPS is a meaningful improvement over the TickTalk 4, delivering roughly 10% better accuracy.
 In my testing, it was consistently within 4 to 10 meters outdoors and 8 to 20 meters in suburban areas.
 The Garmin Bounce, using its multi-GNSS system (GPS + GLONASS + Galileo), still edges ahead at 3 to 8 meters outdoors and 5 to 15 meters in suburbs.
 The Garmin has the best raw GPS accuracy in the kids smartwatch category.
 But the gap has narrowed with the TickTalk 5, and for most real-world parenting scenarios -- knowing which park, which street, or which building your kid is at -- both watches provide sufficient accuracy.